amitkhairnar44/archive_manager/README.md

 # archive_manager

 Archive manager app is built with Flutter.
 It can be used to compress and decompress some archive formats.
+This project is in alpha stage and does not has full functionality.

 ### Supported formats